 Nitrous oxide (N2O) toxicity has serious medical sequelae affecting both the CNS and the bone marrow.
 Neurological effects include encephalopathy, myelopathy, and neuropathy.
-This results from demyelination and gliosis due to selective inhibition of vitamin B12 1.
+This results from demyelination and gliosis due to a functional deficiency of vitamin B12 1.
 Bone marrow toxicity may lead to myelosuppression, including neutropenia and megaloblastic anemia.

 N2O is an established and widely used anesthetic gas though also misused quite commonly for recreational purposes as a legal 'high'.
 Canisters of nitrous oxide, colloquially known as “whippets”, "nangs", or "bulbs" 5, are used commercially as a propellant for whipped cream, and are commonly abused 6.

-Pre-existing vitamin B12 deficiency increases risk of nitrous oxide induced toxicity 8.
+Pre-existing vitamin B12 deficiency increases the risk of nitrous oxide-induced toxicity 8.

 Radiographic features are identical to those of subacute combined degeneration of the cord.